 Unlike many of my other Waldorf memories, my recollections of seeing and/or meeting von Baravalle are quite dim.
 Perhaps I am mistaken and never saw the man in my life.
 But I think I did.
 I remember someone looking much like von Baravalle (as depicted in photos) moving about through the school, in corridors and classrooms.
 Whether he ever audited any of our classes, I can't say; some visitors did, but it was rare.
 On the other hand, I can clearly visualize von Baravalle in the outer school office, waiting to be admitted to speak with Mr. Gardner in the inner office.
 My mother was Mr. Gardner's secretary during my final years at the school, so I was in the outer office — where my mother's desk was located — a lot.
 I sometimes passed the time of day with Mr. G's visitors.

 According to public records, von Baravalle came to the US in 1937 and became a US citizen in 1944.
 He joined the faculty at Adelphi College early in the 1940s, and in 1947 he helped found the Waldorf school that I would later attend.
 I entered that school as a small boy in 1953.
 In 1954, von Baravalle returned to Germany, then came back to the US in 1958.
 I might have encountered him during 1953-54, when he and I were both around the Waldorf campus regularly, or late in the 1950s and early 1960s if/when he visited the school.
-During his second period in the US, he spent much of his time on the West Coast, so any visits to our school were presumably brief and rare.
-Still, I may have clapped eyes on him, and I was old enough now to form clearer impressions.
-I was a seventh grader in the autumn of 1958, and I graduated from 12th grade of the Waldorf school in 1964.
+During his second period in the US, he spent much of his time on the West Coast, but he also toured widely throughout the US, including eastern states.
+A newspaper article from 1965, announcing a planned lecture in Georgia, says "Dr. Baravalle's work includes lecture tours throughout the United States and Europe."
+Presumably his strong ties to our school and to Adelphi would have brought him back occasionally, and his trips to Europe probably passed through the major New York airport (Kennedy International), which is located a brief drive from our school.
+So I may well have clapped eyes on him, and I was old enough now to form clearer impressions.
+I was a seventh grader in the autumn of 1958, and I graduated from 12th grade in 1964.

 Of course, it is possible that I am remembering someone other than von Baravalle.
 Many Germans and German émigrés visited our school, and more than one or two may have been distinguished-looking, bald men such as photos show von Baravalle to have been.
 (Indeed, my class teacher from sixth through eighth grade, Joseph Wetzl, bore a marked resemblance to von Baravalle and was, like him, from Germany.
 But I knew Mr. Wetzl well and could not have mistaken him for anyone else.)
 At a minimum, I can confidently say that von Baravalle and I circulated in the same little Waldorf world for at least a brief time.